Jewber11/EMFI_Glitching/README.md

 1. connect to printer and set baud rate (top right)
 2. set the probe tip to the bottom left corner of the chip you want to probe and set it as the origin
-3. enter your chip and probe dimesions as well as other glitching parameters
+3. move the probe to the top left of the chip and confirm it
 4. calculate the grid
 5. start the scan
 6. evaluate the output